Universal coronavirus vaccine

 Transmission electron micrograph of a coronavirus.

 A universal coronavirus vaccine, also known as a pan-coronavirus vaccine, is a theoretical coronavirus vaccine that would be effective against all coronavirus strains.
 A universal vaccine would provide protection against coronavirus strains that have caused disease in humans, such as SARS-CoV-2 (including all its variants), while also providing protection against future coronavirus strains.
 Such a vaccine has been proposed to prevent or mitigate future coronavirus epidemics and pandemics.

-Efforts to develop a universal coronavirus vaccine began in early 2020.
+While the first patents were filed for a universal coronavirus vaccine in 1993, efforts to develop a universal coronavirus vaccine intensified in early 2020.
 In December 2021, NIAID director Anthony Fauci, virologist Jeffery K. Taubenberger, and David M. Morens endorsed the development of durable universal coronavirus vaccines and advocated in favor of "an international collaborative effort to extensively sample coronaviruses from bats as well as wild and farmed animals to help understand the full 'universe' of existing and emerging coronaviruses", including already identified animal coronaviruses with pandemic potential.
-In March 2022, the Biden administration released the "National COVID-19 Preparedness Plan", which, in part, discusses plans to "accelerate research and development toward a single COVID vaccine that protects against SARS-CoV-2 and all its variants, as well as previous SARS-origin viruses".
+In March 2022, the Biden administration released the "National COVID-19 Preparedness Plan," which, in part, discusses plans to "accelerate research and development toward a single COVID vaccine that protects against SARS-CoV-2 and all its variants, as well as previous SARS-origin viruses".